loiccara/Gralidation/README.md

 ### Configuration ###
 There are dependencies on Groovy 2.4 and Spock.

-To ensure that your validation is read properly, you need to have in your objects the following properties:
+To ensure that your validation is read properly, you need to create a map of constraints.
+This map needs to be in your Object class in case of an object validation.
+E.g.:

-1. Map constraints
-constrains is a map of properties and controls.
-As an example:

 Map constraints = [
   name:[nullable:true, blank:false],
   age:[nullable:false]
 ]

-2. List errors
-errors can be set at [] during the object creation.
-This list of errors will be set at [] at each execution.
+The result is a new object, containing:
+- a boolean isValid, true if the validation is correct
+- a list of errors, containing all the validation errors in case of a failure during the validation.

 ### Contribution guidelines ### COMING SOON